ez7mz/cpi-study-workstation/README.md

 ---

 ## About
-MESRAR Hamza 22 years old, 2<sup>nd</sup> year IT and Data Engineering Student @ENSAKH passionate by Data Analysis and machine learning, or rather any coding industry.
+MESRAR Hamza 22 years old, 2<sup>nd</sup> year IT and Data Engineering Student <a href="https://ensak.usms.ac.ma/ensak/" target="_blank">@ENSAKH</a> passionate by Data Analysis and machine learning, or rather any coding industry.